SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 - Run the build.xml's in "hashlinkBuildXmls" folder at the root source directory.

-Then, go to https://github.com/Blossomical/customtitlebar#hashlink-setup for instructions on how to build the library to hdll
+Then, go to https://github.com/Blossomical/customtitlebar#hashlink-setup for instructions on how to build the library to hdll.

+(Since you're at funkin' view, locate the haxelib and check out the hdll at {customtitlebar:haxelib}/titlebar/native/hdlls.
+Copy that over to the repo's `hdlls` folder, if you dare to edit the haxelib's externs which must change both hxcpp and hl if you want cross compatibility.)

 And then, run `haxelib run hxcpp hashlinkBuildXmls/chartFileBuild.xml` and `haxelib run hxcpp hashlinkBuildXmls/miniaudioBuild.xml` if you ever choose to ever edit the hl version of the externs listed on the source code.